SeattleGiveCamp/SGC2018_etap-web/README.md

 ## Getting Started
 - You will need:
     - NodeJS
+## Running Locally
+- To run locally, you willl need to run the command `npm run watch` in the root directory of the project.
 ## Contribution Guidelines
 - NO PASSWORDS OR CREDENTIALS CHECKED IN!
     - The `.gitignore` will ignore a directory named `secrets/`, put them there.